LiviuCP/goToScriptsPython/README.md

 Notes:
 - if the provided depth is larger than the number of current directory ancestors (including root), then the maximum depth is considered and the user switches to root directory.
 In the above example, entering ;5 would be the same as entering ;6 or ;1000 (the user navigates to /)
 - the user needs to enter a positive integer after ; (otherwise an error message is displayed and the current directory remains unchanged).
 Neither non-digit characters, negative numbers or number 0 are accepted.
 Entering nothing after ; is invalid as well.
 Trailing spaces are ignored.
+- it is possible to navigate to an ancestor directory of a directory entry from a navigation history menu.
+For more details see section 6.7.

 5.4.
 Adding a directory to favorites